Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Ensuing gold outflows

-In an open economy, inflation may appear as a steady rise in prices or a worsening trade balance.
+In an open economy, inflation may appear as a steady price rise or a worsening trade balance.
 Regarding the latter, during the era of the gold standard, the ensuing gold outflows would act as a self-correcting process.

 The central bank would then have to hike rates to reverse those outflows and reduce the domestic demand that first caused the imbalance.

 These imbalances can last longer because we have monetary currencies now, which are influenced by differences in interest rates, inflation expectations, risk premiums, credit creation, and other factors.
-The nearly infinite manufacturing capacity is one significant advancement since the 1920s—since the late 1970s.
+The nearly infinite manufacturing capacity is one significant advancement since the 1920s—the late 1970s.

 Quick building of manufacturing capacity of money